Voxoff/fourfive/README.md

 	•	Henry from Zion pay should have a list of requirements that the banks will ask for such as displaying the Visa and Mastercard logo.

-EASY THINGS FOR SAM ONCE STYLE DONE
+sTHINGS FOR SAM ONCE STYLE DONE

 look at friendly_id gem. can we do it with underscore or -? for url image stretch?